Oshawhaat/PythonSocketGame/README.md

 # PythonSocketGame
-Users should only need client_network.py to play, Currently only works over LAN
+Users should only download client_network.py to play, currently only works over LAN